Beautiful inks in a tall narrow bottle

 I was looking for a group of dark inks.
 Bold colours that will hold their presence especially when I am writing with a broad nib.
 I find that weak colours do not come our the way I want them to look when the nib strokes are too wide.

-Mulberry Silk is one of the colours in the Swift Line of Inks.
+Mulberry Silk is a colour from the Swift Line.
 This line are designed to start quickly, write wet and operate easily with a wide range of fountain pens.

 It writes as soon as the nib hits the paper, and is wet.
 No pushing hard on the nib to get the ink flowing.
-When Mulberry ink leaves the nib and hits the paper it almost looks like a black.
-As it dries on the paper, a more interesting slate grey tone results.
-So far I have liked the ink although I thought there may have been blue tones in the ink.
-Don't see it.
-The ink swab on the company's web site have a dark blue tone.
-That is part of the problem with swabs making ink samples versus a line from a nib.
+When Mulberry ink leaves the nib and hits the paper it almost looks like a deep grey black tone.
+As it dries on the paper, slate grey tone remain but the ink takes on a deep blue tone.

 This is another ink in the Swift Line of colours, inks that are designed to start quickly and write wet.
 Yes, it met both of those characteristics.
 The ink has a good flow and so nicely leaves a rick line of colour as the ink hits the paper.